Lighting Up the Sky

-Lighting Up the Sky is the eighth and final studio album by American rock band Godsmack.
+Lighting Up the Sky is the ninth and final studio album by American rock band Godsmack.
 It was released on February 24, 2023, five years after their last studio album When Legends Rise, making it the longest gap between two studio albums by Godsmack.
+This album is also the last to feature guitarist Tony Rombola and drummer Shannon Larkin before they left the band in 2025.

 Background

 While on tour promoting When Legends Rise, news of a follow-up to the album began circulating as early as August 2019 when frontman Sully Erna revealed in an interview with Canada's iHeartRadio that the band has been preparing to begin the songwriting process for the album.
-Several months later, in a video message dated March 23, 2020, and shared via the Twitter account of SiriusXM, drummer Shannon Larkin and lead guitarist Tony Rambola confirmed the band has been writing music for the album.
-Shortly after, and during an appearance on Sirius XM Radio's Trunk Nation, Sully Erna admitted that, while his band has been compiling some ideas, he was lacking the inspiration to write anything.
+Several months later, in a video message dated March 23, 2020, and shared via the Twitter account of SiriusXM, drummer Shannon Larkin and lead guitarist Tony Rambola confirmed the band had been writing music for the album.
+Shortly after, and during an appearance on Sirius XM Radio's Trunk Nation, Sully Erna admitted that, while his band had been compiling some ideas, he was lacking the inspiration to write anything.
 Nonetheless, he assured the fans that the new album would be finished sooner than later:

-In a May 4, 2021, appearance on The VR Sessions' "Riff On It", Sully Erna revealed that the band has written 12 songs for the album in just three weeks, and that the band was in the process of writing the lyrics and laying down all the melodies. in an April 23, 2022, interview with WJRR, Sully Erna said that the band had recorded the new album with a new single expected to hit the airwaves in mid-to-late summer and that the album could be the band's last.
+In a May 4, 2021 appearance on The VR Sessions' "Riff On It", Sully Erna revealed that the band had written 12 songs for the album in just three weeks, and that the band was in the process of writing the lyrics and laying down all the melodies.
+In an April 23, 2022 interview with WJRR, Erna said that the band had recorded the new album with a new single expected to hit the airwaves in mid-to-late summer and that the album could be the band's last.

-While being interviewed by Pablo of the Minneapolis, Minnesota radio station 93X, Sully Erna confirmed that Lighting Up the Sky would indeed be Godsmack's last body of work but went on to clarify that the band will not be retiring from performing or touring after this album.
-In an Instagram video posted to Sully's own account on October 10, 2022, he further assured the fans that the band members "are getting along better than ever" and that they "plan on continuing to tour" long after the album has been released, with a greatest hits-style of touring being planned for the future.
-Erna later clarified that it would be the band's last "unless we just decide one day, 'Yeah, one more for the road.'"
+While being interviewed by Pablo of the Minneapolis radio station 93X, Erna confirmed that Lighting Up the Sky would indeed be Godsmack's last body of work but went on to clarify that the band will not be retiring from performing or touring after this album.
+In an Instagram video posted to Sully's own account on October 10, 2022, he further assured the fans that the band members "are getting along better than ever" and that they "plan on continuing to tour" long after the album's release, with a greatest hits-style of touring being planned for the future.
+He later clarified that it would be the band's last "unless we just decide one day, 'Yeah, one more for the road.'"